How does this company make money?

 What makes this company hard to replace?

-Borrowers mid-application through Rocket Mortgage would need to re-enter all financial documentation and restart credit checks with a new lender.
-Real estate agents integrated with the Rocket Homes platform would lose embedded CRM functionality and referral tracking.
-Partner Network mortgage professionals would need to rebuild automated workflow integrations with alternative lending platforms.
+A borrower who is mid-application through Rocket Mortgage would have to re-enter all their financial documents and restart credit checks from zero with a new lender.
+Real estate agents connected to the Rocket Homes platform would lose the built-in CRM tools and referral tracking they rely on day to day.
+Mortgage brokers in the Partner Network would need to rebuild their automated workflow integrations from scratch with a different lending platform.

 What limits this company?